holmesm8/Enigma/README.md

 I made a conscious effort to design my Enigma project with the Law of Demeter in mind.
 I wanted very specific functions and methods separated out.
 I learned quite a bit in our group project and a big takeaway for me was not having methods and classes wrapped up in one cluster.
-I wanted flexibility, adaptability, and a way to perform maintenance in case I needed to refactor or a method was not properly due to bad testing.
+I wanted flexibility, adaptability, and a way to perform maintenance in case I needed to refactor or a method was not properly tested for all scenarios.

 ### Ruby Conventions and Mechanics - Meets Expectations
 * Code is mostly properly indented, spaced, and lines are not excessively long